glideroggan/dream/readme.md

   - settings-repo
   - transaction-repo
   - user-repo
+- 🔧can we include some colors?
+  - next up is app-component, as it is using a hard coded color
+  - try to remove the use of hard coded colors
-- can we include some colors?
+  - can we include some fonts?

 #384959: Primary text, headers, footers
 #6A89A7: Secondary elements, inactive states, dividers
 #88BDF2: Interactive elements (buttons, links), highlights, accent